Zamiell/isaac-faq/storing-data.md

 - The "deep-cloner" can also properly handle converting maps with number keys to strings, which abstracts away the foot-gun.
 - We can "brand" Lua tables with specific keys to denote situations where specific kinds of serialization has occurred, such as `__VECTOR` or `__MAP_WITH_NUMBER_KEYS`.
 During deserialization, we can use the brands to properly instantiate the respective object.
 - We can throw a helpful runtime error if a mod feature tries to serialize an unserializable thing, like an `EntityPtr`.
+- We can use the [json.lua](https://github.com/rxi/json.lua) library to get a speed up of around 11.8x.

 Your end goal should try to be something that accomplishes all of the things that DeadInfinity outlines in [this GitHub issue](https://github.com/Meowlala/RepentanceAPIIssueTracker/issues/168).